watery-desert/swipeable_tile/README.md

 3. It's not possible to animated the background while swiping.

-4. Swipe to tigger action function.
+4. Swipe to trigger action function.
 Similar to telegram or instagram DM message reply.

 ## How to use?